Dr Robert Gaitskell QC

-- Party Nominated Arbitrator in an ICDR Arbitration under AAA Rules regarding an oil rig (Seat Houston).
-Robert Gaitskell is on the AAA Roster of Arbitrators.)
+- Party Nominated Arbitrator in an ICDR Arbitration under AAA Rules regarding an oil rig (Seat in Houston).
+Robert Gaitskell is on the AAA Roster of Arbitrators.

 - ICC arbitration regarding disputes arising out of the construction of the Panama Canal (seat Miami).

 - Member of arbitration tribunals dealing with inter alia, disputes concerning an under-sea fibre-optic cable, an Indian housing project, an Iraqi power station, and a Russian oil and gas project.

 - Chairman of ICC arbitration tribunals hearing, amongst other things, multi-million pound disputes concerning offshore oil exploration, a Ukrainian infrastructure project and a US military facility.

 - Sole arbitrator dealing with an Omani power station, a Caribbean hospital, a Middle East commercial building, an infrastructure project in the D.R of the Congo, a gas engineering plant and a Hong Kong public works project.